nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 ## Restaurants

 There is a _ton_ of good food in Mexico and it isn't hard to find authentic places for super cheap prices.
-Be sure to get pesos and then head out.
+Be sure to get pesos (lots of places take dollars too and most, not all, take cards) and then head out.

 ### Bistro Playa (Playa)